Farmworkers in the United States

 Farmworkers in the United States have unique demographics, wages, working conditions, organizing, and environmental aspects.
 According to The National Institute for Occupational Safety & Health in Agricultural Safety, approximately 2,112,626 full-time workers were employed in production agriculture in the US in 2019 and approximately 1.4 to 2.1 million hired crop workers are employed annually on crop farms in the US.
-A study by the USDA found the average age of a farmworker to be 33.
+A study by the United States Department of Agriculture found the average age of a farmworker to be 33.
 In 2017, the Department of Labor and Statistics found the median wage to be $23,730 a year, or $11.42 per hour.

-The types of farmworkers include field crop workers, nursery workers, greenhouse workers, supervisors, etc. The United States Department of Labor findings for the years 2019-2020 report that 63 percent of crop workers were born in Mexico, 30 percent in the United States or Puerto Rico, 5 percent in Central America, and 2 percent in other regions.
+The types of farmworkers include field crop workers, nursery workers, greenhouse workers, supervisors, etc. The United States Department of Labor findings for the years 2019-2020 report that 63 percent of crop workers were born in Mexico, 30 percent in the mainland United States or Puerto Rico, 5 percent in Central America, and 2 percent in other regions.
 The amount of farm labor in the United States has changed substantially: in 1870, almost 50 percent of the U.S. population was employed in agriculture; as of 2008, less than 2 percent of the population is directly employed in agriculture.

 Potential health and safety issues that may be associated with farm work include vehicle rollovers, falls, musculoskeletal injuries, hazardous equipment, grain bins, pesticides, unsanitary conditions, and respiratory disease.
 According to the United States Department Of Labor, farmworkers are at risk of work-related lung diseases, noise-induced hearing loss, skin diseases, and certain cancers related to chemical use.
 Farm workers also suffer disproportionately from heat stress, with fewer than average seeking treatment.
 While some progress has been made, many farm workers continue to struggle for fair pay, proper training, and safe working conditions.